April 3, 2022

 TIME FOR A HAIRCUT

-Afterward my gear splurge, I went over to the nearby barber shop while Volt and Elliot wait.
+After my gear splurge, I went over to the nearby barber shop while Volt and Elliot waited.
 This haircut was something I was definitely overdue for, and I couldn’t wait to get my short pixie cut cleaned up again.
-One of the primary benefits of hiking to a such short hair is you really don’t have to do anything with it on trail.
+One of the primary benefits of hiking with such short hair is you really don’t have to do anything with it on the trail.
 You just get up each morning and hike.

-But there’s a downside too.
-Once my hairdo begins to grow out, I start to look really ridiculous.
-I can’t go much more than 4-6 weeks before I need a trip or my unwashed hair begins standing up in odd ways.
-Getting a haircut to tame the monster was a necessary stop after 5 weeks on trail.
+But there’s a downside, too.
+Once my hair begins to grow out, I start to look ridiculous.
+I can’t go more than 4-6 weeks without a trim, or my unwashed hair begins standing up in odd ways.
+After 5 weeks on the trail, getting a fresh haircut to tame the monster was a necessary stop.

-These simple town chores ate up the majority of the day, and it was somehow mid-afternoon by the time we finished.
+These simple town chores ate up most of the day, and it was mid-afternoon by the time we finished.
 By now, the three of us were famished in the way that only long-distance hikers (and perhaps growing teenage boys) can get.
-So we set off to Lumberyard Brewing for a late lunch/early dinner before we went back to the hotel to get all our gear ready to get back on the trail tomorrow.
+So we set off to Lumberyard Brewing for a late lunch/early dinner before returning to the hotel to get all our gear ready to get back on the trail tomorrow.

-The food and drinks at Lumberyard were delightful, but our outdoor seating wasn’t the most conducive option for having a conversation.
-Every few minutes another train was rumbling by, and some passive-aggressive conductors seemed to be deliberately overdoing it with their multiple, long horn blasts.
+The food and drinks at Lumberyard were delightful, but our outdoor seating wasn’t the most conducive for conversation.
+Every few minutes, another train was rumbling by, and some passive-aggressive conductors seemed to be deliberately overdoing it with their multiple, long horn blasts.

 LOOKING AHEAD

-Back at the hotel, the three of us settled in for one last evening indoors while we discussed the terrain that lay ahead.
+Back at the hotel, the three of us settled in for one last evening indoors while discussing the terrain ahead.

 Meanwhile, Volt and I were looking at continue up the ATZ, up to the SnoBowl and around the side of Humphreys Peak.
 That meant a 2,000-foot climb and dealing with the recent snow accumulation from the last storm.

-What’s more, it looked as if the next 105-miles would be one of the drier stretches of trail with very few water sources.
-We’d even have to contend with a 35-mile water carry that I’d need to time correctly if I didn’t want to go thirsty for two days.
+The next 105 miles looked like one of the drier stretches of trail, with very few water sources.
+We’d even have to contend with a 35-mile water carry, which I’d need to time correctly if I didn’t want to go thirsty for two days.

-Volt and I agreed made a pact to stick closer than normal until we got past the snow up ahead.
+Volt and I made a pact to stick closer to each other than normal until we got beyond the snow up ahead.
 Neither of us wanted to have to deal with it on our own.
 The post-holing of the past few days might be child’s play compared to what lay above 8,000-9,000 feet elevation.

-We still didn’t have a lot of information about the true conditions yet, as there were just so few AZT thru-hikers ahead of us now.
-Most of the hikers we needed to rely on were currently in the ‘dead zone’ of cell service that lay between Flagstaff and Tusayan.
-So they wouldn’t be posting comments about the trail until it was too late for us to benefit from their advice.
+We still don’t have much information about the true conditions yet, as there are just so few AZT thru-hikers ahead of us now.
+Most of the hikers we needed to rely on were currently in the ‘dead zone’ of cell service between Flagstaff and Tusayan.
+So, they wouldn’t be posting comments about the trail until it was too late for us to benefit from their advice.

 We also agreed that we might try to push bigger miles during this next stretch, assuming the conditions allowed it.
-I wanted to make it to Tusayan in four and a half days so I’d be able to get my resupply package at the Grand Canyon on Friday.
-But the would mean we’d have to hike at least 23 miles each day, and who knew if that would be a realistic goal.
+I wanted to make it to Tusayan in four and a half days so I could get my resupply package at the Grand Canyon on Friday.
+But that plan meant we’d have to hike at least 23 miles each day, and who knew if that would be a realistic goal.

 Highlights

-- I’m super glad I took another zero in Flagstaff.
-It might come on the heels of an unexpected zero I Winslow, but I really needed to buy some gear (e.g., new toe socks, waterproof socks, sun gloves).
+• I’m super glad I took another zero in Flagstaff.
+It might come on the heels of an unexpected zero I Winslow, but I needed to buy some gear (e.g., new toe socks, waterproof socks, sun gloves).

 Challenges

-- Looking at what lies ahead, I’m worried that the next stretch of trail will be more difficult than I’d like.
-I’m grateful Volt is willing to hike together we can work as a team.
+• Looking at what lies ahead, I’m worried that the next stretch of the trail will be more difficult than I’d like.
+I’m grateful Volt is willing to hike together so we can work as a team.